paradisec-archive/PARADISEC_workflows/08_video_processing_MP4.md

 ## MP4 (H.264)

 <p align="center">
-🚧 This page is currently under construction, last edited on 2021-05-25 🚧
+🚧 This page is currently under construction 🚧
 </p>

 ***Creating .MP4 (H.264) videos with either ffmpeg or Adobe Media Encoder (CC 2018 or later)***

+<span style="font-variant:small-caps;">Last updated: 5 July 2021</span>

->**Note:** This guide was last updated November 2020.
-Always check the links to the software webpages for any substantial changes to installation instructions.
+>**Note:** Always check the links to the software webpages for any substantial changes to installation instructions.

 *[PARADISEC](https://paradisec.org) adheres to the current best-practice standards for video archiving as set by the International Association of Sound and Audiovisual Archives [(IASA)](https://www.iasa-web.org/).*